dustinpfister/blog_posts/_posts/canvas-example-pointer-manager-mouse-and-touch.md

 ```

 When this demo is up and running it works as expected.
 I can use the mouse to click and hold on the canvas and then drag the circle around the canvas, once I release the mouse button the circle returns to the center of the canvas.
 The same can be done with touch events, and in any case if I leave the canvas it triggers an end event also.
 This results in a uniform behavior regardless if I am using a mouse, or touch screen as a pointer device.

+## 3 - Conclusion

+So this is all just part of what might one day become a full canvas framework if I ever get to it.
+I am not sure if I can recommend taking the time to work out your own canvas framework rather than just using something that is out there.
+Sure there are advantages for doing so, and that is of course why I am taking the time to work out these examples.
+However I am paying a price for doing so as i find myself spending ore time making projects like this, and less time making actually games, animations, and productivity applications.